Study finds female-led films outperform male ones

 “Women comprise half the box office, yet there has been an assumption in the industry that female-led films led were generally less successful,” CAA agent Christy Haubegger, who participated in the research, said in a statement.
 “We found that the data does not support that assumption.”

-The study was headed by a Time’s Up working group led in part by Amy Pascal, former chairman of Sony Pictures.
+The study was conceived through a group that formed through the gender equality initiative Time’s Up, including Amy Pascal, former chairman of Sony Pictures.
 Earlier research by academics has chronicled similar rates of inequality in top-grossing Hollywood releases, and the financial benefits of inclusion .

-“This is powerful proof that audiences want to see everyone represented on screen,” said Pascal.
-“Decision-makers in Hollywood need to pay attention to this.”
+“This analysis affirms data showing that diversity has a positive impact on a company’s bottom line,” said Lisa Borders, Time’s Up president and chief executive.
+“As studios consider their fiduciary responsibilities to their investors, these findings offer a clear approach to delivering the best results.”

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.